sustainable-software-guidelines/Sustainable-Software-Development/Methodology.md

-# Protocol for Review of Best Practices
+# Methodology for Review of Best Practices

 ### Objective:
 This research aims to create a comprehensive and reliable repository of best practices for developing sustainable software.
 This collection will serve as a go-to resource for practitioners, making it easier for them to access credible, effective, and up-to-date sustainability practices.
 Our approach is designed to ensure the reliability of the practices included and their relevance to current industry standards.